dstroud/dreamsequence_dev/README.md

 To edit a menu item, simply scroll down the list using E2 and change its value using E3. < and > symbols will appear when at the end of the range of possible values.
 Descriptions of each page and menu options follow.

-> **_TIP:_** Hold K1 while editing menus items to defer those changes until K1 is released.
-For example, if you want to switch voices while playback is ongoing, this lets you switch directly to the desired voice without needlessly sending notes to all the intermediate options.
+> **_TIP:_** Hold K1 while editing menus items to defer applying those changes until K1 is released.
+For example, if you want to switch voices while playback is ongoing, this lets you switch directly to the desired voice without needlessly sending notes to all the intermediate voices.
 You can accumulate a number of edits, across views, and fire them all at once.

 #### SONG menu

-- Tonic: Song transposition of +/- 12 semitones.
+- Tonic: The "home note" of the song, with global transposition of +/- 12 semitones.

-- Scale: 9 scales: Major, Natural Minor, Harmonic Minor, Melodic Minor, Dorian, Phrygian, Lydian, Mixolydian, Locrian.
+- Scale: The scale used to generate the palette of available chords.
+Select from 9 scales: Major, Natural Minor, Harmonic Minor, Melodic Minor, Dorian, Phrygian, Lydian, Mixolydian, Locrian.

-- Tempo: sets Norns system clock tempo in BPM.
+- Tempo: Sets the Norns system clock tempo in BPM.

 - Beats per bar: Time signature numerator.
 Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
 Can only be changed when transport is stopped.

 - Beats length: Time signature denominator.
 Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
 Can only be changed when transport is stopped.

 - Crow outs: Outs 1-3 have options for "Off", "CV", "Env", and "Events".
-Out 4 also includes Dreamsequence's custom clock out option.
+Out 4 also includes Dreamsequence's custom Crow clock out option.
 Unlike the system Crow clock, this clock only runs when transport is playing, and has an option for swing.
 For best results, make sure the system Crow clock is disabled in PARAMETERS>>CLOCK.
-For more information, see [Crow Patching](TODO).
+For more information, see [Crow](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#crow) documentation.

 - Crow clk: Frequency of the pulses from Crow out port 4.
 Frequency is conveyed as fractions of a measure, with Pulses Per Quarter Note (PPQN) in parenthesis.

 - Crow swing: Amount of swing applied to the outgoing Crow clock.
-50% is 0 swing and 99% is the maximum swing.
+50% is 0 swing and 99% is the maximum amount.

-- Dedupe <: This enables and sets the threshold for detecting and de-duplicating repeat notes at each output.
+- Dedupe <: This enables and sets the deduplication threshold for merging sequences to a single voice.
 This can be particularly helpful when merging sequences from different sources (say combining harmonizer with chords).
 Rather than trying to send the same note twice (potentially resulting in truncated notes or phase cancellation issues), this will let the initial note pass and filter out the second note if it arrives within the specified period of time.

 - C-gen: Which algorithm is used for generating _Chord_ patterns.
 The default value picks an algorithm randomly.